Glacier Bay National Park and Preserve: Activities

 About 80% of visitors to Glacier Bay arrive on cruise ships.
 The National Park Service operates cooperative programs where rangers provide interpretive services aboard the ships and on the smaller boats that offer excursion trips to more distant park features.
 In-park accommodations are available at the Glacier Bay Lodge.
 The park and preserve hosts many outdoor activities such as hiking, camping, mountaineering, kayaking, rafting, fishing, and bird-watching.
 Unlike many other national parks in Alaska, subsistence hunting is not allowed in the park, only in the preserve.

 Sport hunting and trapping are also allowed in the preserve.
 To hunt and trap, you must have all required licenses and permits and follow all other state regulations.
 The National Park Service and the State of Alaska cooperatively manage the wildlife resources of the preserve.
 Campers and hunters should be aware that brown bears are common in the preserve and be prepared to avoid conflicts with them.
 Typically hunted species in the preserve include black bears, mountain goats, wolves, wolverines, snowshoe hare, ptarmigans, waterfowls and a number of furbearers.
-There is one big game hunting guide authorized through concession contracts to operate within Glacier Bay National Preserve.
+One big game hunting guide is authorized through concession contracts to operate within Glacier Bay National Preserve.
 Three lodges and one outfitter can provide transportation and services for fishing and hunting small game and waterfowl.

 Sport fishing is another activity popular in the park.
 Halibut are frequently esteemed by deep-sea fishers and in rivers and lakes Dolly Varden and rainbow trout provide sport.
 An Alaskan sportfishing license is required for all nonresidents 16 and older, and residents 16–59, to fish in Alaska's fresh and salt waters.